 The problem is, that this has a negative side as well – when you start and you have all these options, and you are given the chance to do anything you want, it’s very difficult to decide which one to chose or even where to start.

 This certainly happened to me and pretty soon, it was obvious that the less is actually better.
-Having ALL the pages in the world really takes away from the main purpose of Bullet Journaling, that is to be organized and productive.
+Having ALL the pages in the world really takes away from the main purpose of Bullet Journaling, which is to be organized and productive.

 Don’t get me wrong, I still love to experiment and I have lots of fun with different collections and other creative pages.
 Just take a look at my Instagram account!
-But after 4 journals, I think I finally cracked down which pages are essential BuJo core and can be called must have.
+But after 4 journals, I think I finally cracked down which pages are essential BuJo core and can be called must-have.

 I don’t mean, by the way, the usual pages like a future log or weekly spreads.
 No, the pages I want you to pay attention to now are a bit more personal, and maybe they aren’t something you’ve tried before, but definitely should!

-Hands down this is the most impactful spread in my Bullet Journal.
+Hands down this are the most impactful spread in my Bullet Journal.
 I started my BuJo to get myself together, to become more organized and to start living to my full potential, and none of that would’ve been possible without a goals page.